jonasthewolf/gsn2x/README.md

  - The top-level element is a Goal.
  - All referenced elements (`supportedBy` and `inContextOf`) exist and only reference valid elements (e.g. a Justification cannot be listed under `supportedBy`).
- - All IDs start with a known prefix, i.e. there are only known elements.
+ - All IDs start with a known prefix i.e., there are only known elements.
  - All Goals and Strategies are either marked with `undeveloped: true` or have supporting Goals, Strategies or Solutions.
  - Goals and Strategies marked as undeveloped, must have no supporting arguments.

 Uniqueness of keys is automatically enforced by the YAML format.

 Error messages and warnings are printed to stderr.

+Validation can be skipped for individual files by using the `-x` option.

 ## Additional layers